Winter is a great time to take advantage of the many walks around Middlewick and Glastonbury.

 Frosty mornings and Crisp cold days are perfect for a hike up Glastonbury Tor.
-It is just a 30 minute walk from the cottages and this walk is across country lanes so muddy footwear is not needed.
-The Tor is a hill that is 158m high and from the top has incredible 360 degree views across the surrounding flat land of the Somerset Levels.
-Sunsets and Sunrises are particularly stunning from on the top.
-It is usually quite quiet up on the top except for special dates like Solstices, Equinoxes, May Day and New Years Eve.
+It is just a 30-minute walk from the cottages and this walk is across country lanes so muddy footwear is not needed.
+The Tor is a hill that is 158m high and from the top has incredible 360-degree views across the surrounding flat land of the Somerset Levels.
+Sunsets and Sunrises are particularly stunning from the top.
+It is usually quite quiet up on the top except for special dates like Solstices, Equinoxes, May Day, and New Year’s Eve.

-On top of the Tor there sits the remains of a 14th century church of St. Michael.
-This is a replacement of an original church that was destroyed by an earthquake in the 13th century.
+On top of the Tor, there sits the remains of a 14th-century church of St. Michael.
+This is a replacement for an original church that was destroyed by an earthquake in the 13th century.
 Look for the wonderful carvings on the building, St. Bridget milking a cow and St. Michael holding the scales of justice.

 The Glastonbury Tor does have a grizzly history as well.
 The last Abbot of Glastonbury, Richard Whiting, was hung, drawn and quartered here along with two of his monks in 1539.

 Glastonbury Tor was given to the National Trust in 1937 by the former dean of Wells, Thomas Jex-Blake.
 The Tor is always open and it is free admission.
 There is a donation box where you are encouraged to donate to help with the upkeep of the land.
 Better still why not join the National Trust as a member to help them with the fantastic work they do?